canarybit/cc-docs/docs/playground.md

 ---

-The playground gives you the opportunity to deploy and verify Confidential environments on Azure, AWS and GCP with the CanaryBit Confidential Cloud suite.
+The playground gives you the opportunity to deploy and verify Confidential environments on Azure, AWS and GCP with CanaryBit Tower and Inspector, part of the CanaryBit Confidential Cloud suite.

 ## Requirements